-1. At the expiration of the ninety-six-hour period, the respondent may be detained and treated involuntarily for an additional two judicial days only if the head of the alcohol or drug abuse facility or a mental health coordinator has filed a petition for additional detention not to exceed thirty days.
+1. At the expiration of the ninety-six-hour period, the respondent may be detained and treated involuntarily for an additional two judicial days only if the head of the alcohol or drug abuse facility has filed a petition for additional detention not to exceed thirty days.

-2. Within ninety-six hours following initial detention, the head of the facility or the mental health coordinator may file, or cause to be filed, a petition for a thirty-day involuntary detention, treatment, or rehabilitation period provided he has reasonable cause to believe that the person abuses alcohol or drugs and presents a likelihood of serious harm to himself or others as a result of alcohol or drug abuse, or both.
-The court shall serve the petition and list of prospective witnesses for the petitioner upon the respondent and his attorney at least twenty-four hours before the hearing.
-The head of the facility shall also notify the mental health coordinator if the petition is not filed by the mental health coordinator.
+2. Within ninety-six hours following initial detention, the head of the facility may file, or cause to be filed, a petition for a thirty-day involuntary detention, treatment, or rehabilitation period provided he or she has reasonable cause to believe that the person abuses alcohol or drugs and presents a likelihood of serious harm to himself or herself or others as a result of alcohol or drug abuse, or both.
+The court shall serve the petition and list of prospective witnesses for the petitioner upon the respondent and his or her attorney at least twenty-four hours before the hearing.
 The petition shall:

 Click here to chat with a criminal defense lawyer and protect your rights.